-Costs incurred also include new asset retirement obligations established, as well as changes to asset retirement obligations resulting from revisions in cost estimates or abandonment dates.
-Asset retirement obligations included in the table above were approximately \$4.8 million, \$4.4 million and \$3.3 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+Costs incurred also include newly established asset retirement obligations, as well as changes to asset retirement obligations resulting from revisions in cost estimates or abandonment dates.
+Asset retirement obligations included in the table above were approximately \$4.0 million, \$4.8 million and \$4.4 million for the years ended December 31, 2018, 2017 and 2016, respectively.
 Capitalized general and administrative expenses that are directly related to acquisition, exploration and development activities are also included in the table above.
-The Company capitalized \$23.1 million, \$15.7 million and \$6.9 million of these internal costs for the years ended December 31, 2017, 2016 and 2015, respectively.
+The Company capitalized \$28.3 million, \$23.1 million and \$15.7 million of these internal costs for the years ended December 31, 2018, 2017 and 2016, respectively, excluding midstream-related capitalized general and administrative expenses.
 Capitalized interest expense for qualifying projects is also included in the table above.
-The Company capitalized \$7.3 million, \$3.7 million and \$3.9 million of its interest expense for the years ended December 31, 2017, 2016 and 2015, respectively.
+The Company capitalized \$8.8 million, \$7.3 million and \$3.7 million of its interest expense for the years ended December 31, 2018, 2017 and 2016, respectively.